dymmond/monkay/docs/asgi.md

 ## `lifespan`

 Wraps an asgi application as AsyncContextManager and run the lifespan protocol.
+You can optionally provide an `timeout` parameter.
+This can be handy for spurious hangups when used for testing.

 ```python
 {!> ../docs_src/lifespan/lifespan.py !}